vincentlevionnais/vincentlevionnais/README.md

 I'm a back-end developer based in Rennes, France.
 I learned web development at O'clock school, with an affinity with PHP.
 I chose the specialization SYMFONY for closure my training course.

-I prepare some projects in group and alone in view of exams in november 2021.
+I develop team and solo projects in view of exams in november 2021.

 </div>